KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 ### For ADC-DMA
 We need sampling frequency of the ADC to be around 8k Hz since the voice signal can hardly exceed this voice.
+We initialized ADC DMA in Continuous Mode with High Speed Clock Frequency as 16 Mhz.
+The Prescaler value of 8 was chosen so that ADC Clock Frequency=2Mhz.
+No of cycles is chosen to be 247.5, so that the sampling freq= 7600 Hz.

+Total of 256 data points is being stored in the array which is circular in nature.

 ### For Interrupt Generation

+PC13 could also be used as an interrupt to start the ADC-DMA whenever the voice signal exceed a threshold value that is set on the analog microphone(The Digital Output of Mic connected to the PC13).
+Whenever the voice exceed the threshold, the program would go as the Interrupt Service Routine.

 ### For LED Pins
+3 LED pins were chosen for the purpose of showing which person is speaking, 3 LED was used for showing what alphabet is he being spoken, 1 LED for showing misclassified answer and 1 LED to know when DMA is storing the data.

 You can use the [editor on GitHub](https://github.com/KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/edit/master/index.md) to maintain and preview the content for your website in Markdown files.